Terms & Conditions

 3. Complaints Procedure, Regulation and Professional Indemnity Insurance

-E) Regulation.
-Sharman Law LLP trading as Sharman Law is authorised and regulated, like all other solicitors in England and Wales, by The Solicitors Regulations Authority (the SRA).
+- Regulation.
+Sharman Law LLP trading as Sharman Law is authorised and regulated, like the vast majority of other solicitors in England and Wales, by The Solicitors Regulations Authority (the SRA).
 The Professional Rules for Solicitors can be accessed on the SRA website: www.sra.org.uk

 4. Our Charges and Payment Terms :-